 2. Select the class(es) you want from the list.
 You will always choose either B1 Adult or B2 kids. if you are self taught, we will assess your skills prior to class starting (key: arrive 30 minutes before class @ 10:30am for Saturdays or Sunday

-Locations: We are pleased to be located at St. Edwards Park (Advantage Basketball gym) on Saturdays and Bridle Trail Shopping Center on Sundays.
+Locations: We are pleased to be located at Bridle Trail Shopping Center on Sundays.
 Click here for the addresses to our locations.
-We also offer a practice session on Thursdays from 7pm – 9pm at St. Edwards Park.
+We are looking for a new Saturday location having lost our space on March 8th 2019.

 What to bring with you to the class: